 Crisis plans must be completed for all CIS members.
-Eviction prevention plans shall be in place for members in tenancy status (CIS status code H6 (Beneficiaries in Tenancy)).
+Eviction prevention plans shall be in place for members in tenancy status (CIS status code H6 (Housing Tenancy)).

-7. Forms and Reporting
+10. Forms

 Health plans and providers shall use the following forms to collect data.